Page last updated on: March 13th, 2021

 Zeus and his Fight with Typhon

-After the glorious victory of the Olympian gods over the Titans, Mother Earth Gaea became very angry with Zeus, the King of the Olympian Gods, because she felt that he had treated her sons, the Titans, unjustly.
+After the glorious victory of the Olympian gods over the Titans, Gaea, the Mother Earth, became very angry with Zeus, the king of the Olympian Gods, because she felt that he had treated her sons, the Titans, unjustly.

-Gaea therefore unified with Tartarus (the symbol of the depths of the Underworld) to create a devastating monster which was meant to destroy Zeus and take his place.
+Gaea therefore united with Tartarus (the symbol of the depths of the underworld) to create a devastating monster to destroy Zeus and take his place.
 They gave the monster the name "Typhoeus" (Typhon).

-hissing, screaming and gushing mighty streams of fire from his mouth.
-The bare sight of the creature was enough for the Olympian gods to run away scared and flee to Egypt, where they transformed into animals.
+Typhon had fearsome features and enormous powers.
+Soon he was attacking the house of the gods, hurling rocks at it, hissing, screaming, and spewing mighty streams of fire from his mouth.
+The mere sight of the creature was enough for the Olympian gods to run away in terror and flee to Egypt, where they were transformed into animals.

-When Athena, the goddess of wisdom, accused Zeus for cowardness, he decided to confront Typhon.
-Armed with thunder and lightnings, he struck at the monster with a sickle and then chased him until Mount Casion, which rises over Syria.
+When Athena, the goddess of wisdom, accused Zeus of cowardice, Zeus decided to oppose Typhon.
+Armed with thunder and lightning, he struck the monster with a sickle and then pursued it to Mount Casion, a mountain that rises above Syria.

-Seeing Typhon severely wounded, Zeus engaged him in a hand-to-hand combat.
-But all at once, Typhon wrapped Zeus in his coils, held him firmly and wrested the sickle from him.
-Typhon soon left Zeus helpless by cutting the tendons from his hands and feet.
-Then he took Zeus to the Corycian Cave, on the slopes of Mount Parnassus, and appointed his sister Delphyne, a she-dragon that was half beast and half maiden, to guard Zeus.
+Seeing that Typhon was badly wounded, Zeus engaged the monster in hand-to-hand combat.
+Suddenly Typhon enveloped Zeus in his coils, held him tight, and snatched the sickle from him.
+Typhon soon left Zeus helpless, cutting the tendons from his hands and feet.
+Then he brought Zeus to Corycian Cave, on the slopes of Mount Parnassus, and appointed his sister Delphyne, a dragoness who was half-beast and half-virgin, as Zeus' guardian.

-The volcanic eruptions that rise up from Mount Aetna to this day are said to be issued by the thunderbolts of Zeus.
+The volcanic eruptions which rise from Mount Aetna to this day are said to proceed from the thunderbolts of Zeus.